Are you insured?

 What type of territory are we shooting in?

 - We have an incredibly diverse helicopter hog hunting area.
 From dense brush in river bottoms to cultivated land to mesquite and prickly pear-covered pasture to lake grounds.
 We have continuous acreage in Haskell, Jones, Knox and Stonewall counties.
 We have put forth an incredible effort in gathering this area.
-Most properties are 100-500 acres in size so you can imagine how many papers are filed to reach the 500,000 acre mark!
-We are constantly adding new land to insure you a successful shoot.
+Most properties are 100-500 acres in size so you can imagine how many papers are filed to reach the over 1,000,000 acre mark!
+We are constantly adding new land to ensure you a successful shoot.

 How is safe weapon handling ensured?